reyadrahman/node/README.md

 As of writing this, Webstorm's EAP builds are very stable and have great support for Flow.

+Moreover, studying the unit tests is also a great way to understand the source code.

 #### Cisco Spark Webhooks
 Cisco Spark webhooks are supposed to automatically register/unregister when updating a bot.
 However, if due to a bug or any other reason webhooks are not properly setup or old webhooks are not properly remove, then
 - clear `ciscosparkAccessToken` in bot's settings